AbuseIPDB/laravel/README.md

     }
 ```

-Additionally, be wary of the `ArgumentCountError` that will be thrown if any functions are called with the incorrect number of arguments.
+Additionally, be wary of the <a href="https://www.php.net/manual/en/class.argumentcounterror.php" target="_blank">ArgumentCountError</a> that will be thrown if any functions are called with the incorrect number of arguments.